 Rationale.
 Children who need to or are receiving services from social service agencies are already experiencing dislocation in their lives.
 This dislocation frequently makes it difficult for them to concentrate on their schoolwork.
 These students need to have educational skills to succeed in the world.
-Yet decisions
+Yet decisions are frequently made about the life of these children that do not take into account their educational needs.

 When children are receiving services from multiple agencies, one agency will frequently have information that may be crucial to the service delivery of another agency and/or the child is receiving duplicating and sometime conflicting services from more than one agency.
 Addressing the needs of the whole child requires an improved delivery system, which is comprehensive, collaborative, child and family centered, and focused on prevention.
-Amended 2001, 02, 05 (Sunset: Nov.
+Amended 2001, 02, 05 (Sunset Nov.
 2008)